Merkel urges stronger EU budget powers ahead of summit

 On banking supervision, she said quality must come before speed, reiterating her view that rushing to meet a January 2013 target date for giving the European Central Bank (ECB) new powers was a recipe for disaster.

-Merkel also made clear that funneling aid directly to European banks from the bloc's new rescue mechanism, the ESM, could not happen until the new supervisory body was fully operational.
+Merkel also made clear that funnelling aid directly to European banks from the bloc's new rescue mechanism, the ESM, could not happen until the new supervisory body was fully operational.

 "I want to be clear that completion of the legal process for banking supervision is not enough in itself," she said.
 "This banking supervision must be able to work and act effectively."